 17. Glasgow Film Theatre

-Glasgow film theatre is at the City Center, opened in 1939 as an individual cinema in Glasgow.
+Glasgow Film Theatre is at the City Center, opened in 1939 as an individual cinema in Glasgow.
 GFT currently has three screens displaying international cinemas, foreign language cinemas, documentaries, and classical cinemas.
 It hosts various film festivals like Glasgow Film Festival, Youth Film Festival, and Short Film Festival.
-You can join various activities like film discussion groups and clubs.
+You can join multiple activities like film discussion groups and clubs.

 18. The National Piping Center

 The Museum of Piping at the National Piping Center, McPhater Street, is one of the incredible places to visit in Glasgow.
 Watch and learn the three-hundred-year-old heritage of the Bagpipe, a Scottish tradition.
-It displays the pipes of the famous John MacColl, John Ban MacKenzie, the Medals of the famous Major Robert Reid, and various other countries, including Spain, Hungarian, Italy Bagpipes and others Artefacts.
-Demonstration of pipe making and Bagpipe music is also there for display.
+It displays the pipes of the famous John MacColl and John Ban MacKenzie, the Medals of the famous Major Robert Reid, bagpipes, and other artefacts from various countries, including Spain, Hungary, and Italy.
+Demonstrations of pipe-making and Bagpipe music are also displayed.

-The National Piping Center is one of the paid attractions, but concessions can be availed for senior citizens and students.
+The National Piping Center is a paid attraction, but concessions can be availed for senior citizens and students.

 19. Glasgow School of Art